christianareas/openapi-components/README.md

 ```

 ### Use the OpenAPI Data Hook
+The OpenAPI data hook gives you direct access to the data from your OpenAPI specification.
+The hook is great for those who want the most control over the elements of their OpenAPI specification.

-Import `useOpenApiData`, use it to save your OpenAPI data, and start building your API docs.
-All the valid OpenAPI objects and fields you passed to `OpenApiDataProvider` are available.
+To get started, import `useOpenApiData`, use it to save your OpenAPI data, and start building your API documentation.
+All the OpenAPI objects and fields you passed to `OpenApiDataProvider` are available through the hook.
 For example:

 ```tsx
 import { useOpenApiData } from "openapi-components"